giuseppeiacono/design-patterns/observer/README.md

 ![Alt text](documentation/basic-info.png?raw=true "Observer pattern")

 ### New OO principles
+_Strive for loosely coupled designs between objects that interact_

+> Observer pattern ensure that subject (Observable) and observers are loosely coupled making very flexible the design:
+> + subject is only know about observers that they implement a specific observer interface
+> + we can add new observers without change subject
+> + subject and observers are reusable independently of each other
+> + if you change subject or observers does not affect the other

 ### Observations
 Follow a short list of observations that could help you to understand better how this pattern works: